infotexture/ot-mkdocs-demo/docs/reference/docs-dita-features.md

 <li id="novice-variables-last" audience="novice">
   <p id="common-format-info">
     <varname>format</varname> is the output format (transformation type).
 This argument corresponds to the
-    common parameter <parmname>transtype</parmname>.
+    common parameter <xref keyref="parameters-base/transtype"/>.
 Use the same values as for the
       <parmname>transtype</parmname> build parameter, for example <option>html5</option> or
       <option>pdf</option>.</p>
 </li>